As you all know, buying fondant from stores is not only pricey but people don’t exactly like its taste either.

 - Fondant has a tendency to dry up quickly.
 So, when you are not using it...make sure to keep it tightly wrapped in saran wraps or keep it in tight ziploc bags.

 - As fondant ages, it gets a little hard.
 That's not a big deal!
 Just rub some shortening and start kneading until it gets soft again.
 You can even heat it in the microwave for 5 second increments.

 - Fondant should NOT be refrigerated or at least I have not had any success with it.
 It tends to get soft and very mushy...EEKS!

 - And OH!
 Fondant should be colored with gel colors and NOT liquid colors.
-I have done a whole post on coloring fondant with lots of tips.
-You can check it out HERE.
+I have done a whole post on coloring fondant properly with lots of tips that you should really check out.